pbksol/homebridge-sonoff-basic-espeasy/README.md

 This is a fork of a nice plugin.
 Because I'm not smart enough for Github, I forked it.
 The perfect solution would be an integration of the changes and extensions I did into the original plugin.
 But hey… I can do some coding, but that Github-Universe is bejond my capabilities…

-Main changed: you can choose which Type the device is (outlet, lightbulb) which is optional.
+Main changes: you can choose which Type the device is (outlet, lightbulb) which is optional.
 I changed the timeout values to more realistic ones.
 The plugin now gives a proper "no answer" if there is a timeout.
 The original one just reported the last known state which is mislading.

 This is Sonoff basic plugin for [Homebridge](https://github.com/nfarina/homebridge).
 You will need some soldering works to gain access to flash [ESPEasy](https://www.letscontrolit.com/) firmware.